 2. Cleaning the site and anesthetizing- With an antibacterial agent, the injection site is cleaned.
 A sterile, cold instrument is used to chill the skin, or an anesthetic ointment is used to numb the area to be treated.
 In some cases, local anesthesia is also applied.
 However, the injections are easily tolerable.

 3. The injection- With the help of a syringe dermal filler of your choice is injected into various areas on the head, face, around eyes, around the lips, along with the jaws and forehead.
-The location and depth depend on the desired results and types of filler injections used.
+The location and depth depend on the optimum results and types of filler injections used.

 1. Clean up and recovery- Once satisfactory results are deemed the markings are cleaned.